 Tell Me Something Beautiful is a collection of poetry, music, art and positive energy in all its forms.
 The name is a response to Paloma Faith’s song, “Do You Want the Truth or Something Beautiful?”
 While the song is about Paloma’s desire to be loved for who she is and not for someone she pretends to be, I took this single line to mean something entirely different.
 What do we want?

 Do we want the truth, or something beautiful?

 Many popular songs reflect the sentiment that sometimes, being told something beautiful is better than being told the truth.
 No Doubt’s immensely popular single “Don’t Speak” expresses an avoidant desire to be kept from the truth, because, well, the truth hurts.
 Fleetwood Mac’s hit, “Little Lies” features the lines, “Tell me lies, tell me sweet little lies.”
 This is not to say that life would be better if we were all blissfully unaware of the truth.
 The truth can be beautiful – it just depends on how you look at things.

 The reality is that there are moments in life that are extraordinarily beautiful, whether we notice them or not.
 It isn’t so much ignoring the truth that allows us to see the beauty inherent in life.
-It’s looking for the good, accepting and acknowledging the bad, and making a commitment to continuously look for (and spread) beauty.
+It’s looking for the good, accepting the bad, and making a commitment to continuously look up.
 When we extract and zoom in on the bits and pieces of our experiences that stop us in our tracks, life takes on the shape of art.
 These moments flicker and fade as quickly as they come, and we hardly notice as they happen.
 Art encapsulates these small moments, immortalizing them to be felt in their purest form at any point in the future.

 The Writer: Michelle is a writer living in California.
 She has lived in San Francisco, Santa Barbara and New York City.